arduino/docs-content/content/hardware/02.hero/shields/ethernet-shield-rev2/tutorials/web-server/content.md

 ### Warning

 This example doesn't require an SD card.
-If an SD card is inserted but not used, it is possbile for the sketch to hang, because pin 4 is used as SS (active low) of the SD and when not used it is configured as INPUT by default.
+If an SD card is inserted but not used, it is possible for the sketch to hang, because pin 4 is used as SS (active low) of the SD and when not used it is configured as INPUT by default.
 Two possible solutions:

 - remove the SD card;